 Preschool, Pre-K and Kindergarten Teachers, Instructional Aides, Special Education Staff, Title I Staff, Literacy Specialists, and Administrators

 Special Benefits of Attending

-- Dozens of ready to use strategies designed to help catch our students before they fail
+- Dozens of ready to use strategies designed to help catch your students before they fail

-- Engaging activities that will spark the love for literacy
+- Engaging activities that will spark a love for literacy

 - Hands-on, easy-to-implement number sense and math activities

 - Opportunities to build collaboration and vocabulary into your day